-Myelopathy is a condition that describes a disorder of the spinal cord.
-Often resulting in compression of the spinal cord, myelopathy can be caused by a number of factors.
+Myelopathy is a condition that describes symptoms related to a disorder affecting the spinal cord.
+Often resulting from compression or irritation of the spinal cord by displaced spinal anatomy, myelopathy can be caused by a number of factors.
 Some of the most common causes of myelopathy include:

 - Natural degeneration of the spine